Transport of Gaussian measures with exponential cut-off for Hamiltonian PDEs: Introduction

 because each term \eqref{cancel} is not well-defined on the support of $\gamma_s$.
 Therefore, it is a part of the statement of Theorem~\ref{TH:quasi} that \eqref{cancel} is well-defined $\gamma_s$ almost surely.
 The same considerations are valid also for the NLS equation, see Theorem \ref{TH:quasiNLS} below.

 Note that the statement of Theorem~\ref{TH:quasi} covers the full range $\beta \in (1, 2)$, $s \geq 1$.
 The restriction~$s > \beta /2$ is needed in order to take advantage of the exponential cut-off.
-Otherwise, for~$s \leq \beta /2$, the rigid cut-off on the~$H^{\beta/2}$ norm imposes already a stronger restriction than the exponential one.
+Indeed for~$s \leq \beta /2$ the exponential cut-off gives no benefits, as the rigid cut-off on the~$H^{\beta/2}$ norm imposes already a stronger restriction (probably these cases can be dealt with more complicated probabilistic techniques, as in \cite{BBM2}).
 We believe the assumption $s>\frac32$ for the densities is merely technical and brings no special meaning.
 For $s\in(\frac\beta2,\frac32]$ indeed the proofs of Proposition \ref{lemma:ConvMeas} and Proposition \ref{lemma:unint} below get more involved and here we decided to put the focus elsewhere and not to burden the paper with technicalities, keeping the proofs at their easiest possible level.

 By varying the parameter $R$, we get the following corollary of Theorem~\ref{TH:quasi}.
 This result is new for~$\beta \in (1, 4/3]$; for the case $\beta > 4/3$ we refer to \cite{sigma}. \begin{corollary} Under the assumptions of Theorem~\ref{TH:quasi}, the measure $\gamma_s$ is quasi-invariant under the flow $\Phi_t$. \end{corollary} As mentioned the restriction $\beta>1$ is natural for at least two reasons.
 The first one is that for $\beta\leq 1$ the measure $\gamma_0$ is no longer supported by classical functions and therefore the extension of Theorem~\ref{TH:Invariance} to $\beta\leq 1$ would require renormalisation arguments and this is a qualitatively different situation.
 The second reason is that it is not known whether \eqref{BBM-gamma} is globally well-posed for $\beta<1$.
 It is however known that \eqref{BBM-gamma} is globally well-posed for $\beta=1$ (see \cite{Mammeri}) and we plan to study the extension of Theorem~\ref{TH:quasi} to the case $\beta=1$ in a future work.